 The Health Risks of Smoking

-The health risks associated with cigarette smoking play a part in many diseases.
-This article reviews how smoking affects your health, from head to toe.
+Let's take a look at how smoking affects your health, from head to toe.

 Smoking and Vitamin Depletion